w3c/mediacapture-image/ptz-explainer.md

 signature of the user, that would enable to recognize them later on, even if they clear state from their browsers.

-1. Pan, tilt, and zoom hardware capabilities (e.g. `min`, `max`, `step`) and current settings are not exposed to websites unless the user explicitly grants PTZ permission.
+1. Pan, tilt, and zoom current settings are not exposed to websites unless the user explicitly grants PTZ permission.
+PTZ hardware capabilities (e.g. `min`, `max`, `step`) may not be exposed to websites unless the user explicitly grants camera permission.
 However it is possible to use pan, tilt, and zoom mandatory constraints so that the immediate failure of a `getUserMedia` call with `OverConstrainedError` returns information about camera devices on the system without prompting the user.
 This increases the surface available for